Posted on Nov 10, 2013 in LifeBook News.

 2014 marks the centenary of the First World War and as we enter this memorial year, we want to be able to share the stories of those times with our friends and family.
 69% of us think we can remember them but haven’t put pen to paper yet almost 1 in 5 have forgotten them completely and missed the chance to write them down.
 As a result, 62% of Brits really regret not recording these stories when they had the chance.

 In a poll of 2,000 people, the bespoke autobiography service LifeBook UK, which allows you to share your life stories with your loved ones, has further revealed the one life lesson that over 65s would pass down to their grandchildren and younger family members: “Always be yourself” with the second most important piece of advice being “Spend as much time as you can with friends and family”.
 Other valuable life lessons include “Never go to sleep on an argument”, “Never buy anything until you can pay for it in full” and “Talk to your grandparents and share their memories while you can”.

-Despite this, only 4% of people view grandparents as a first port of call for advice, something that the post-retirement population want to change.
+Despite this, only 4% of people view grandparents as the first port of call for advice, something that the post-retirement population wants to change.
 Almost 3/4 of over 65s (73%) wish younger family members would come to them if they had money worries, 69% want to help them make the right career choices and 61% want them to feel they can share and ask for advice on medical problems.

 Roy Moëd, Founder, LifeBook UK says: “We can learn so much from our grandparents and elder family members and it is important to get these life lessons, anecdotes and stories down on paper to preserve for future generations.
 The centenary of the First World War is a reminder that we won’t have the celebrated veterans of the Second World War forever, so we need to preserve these stories now, not just for our families to treasure but also to form an important document of social history.”